Which Welding Rod for Farm Equipment Repair

 Grind heavy rust and paint to bright metal in the weld zone when possible.
 Even E6011 welds better on cleaner metal.
 For critical repairs on implement frames, bevel the joint and run multiple passes rather than one heavy bead.
 Preheat thick sections over 3/4 inch with a rosebud torch before welding to prevent cracking.

-Common Mistakes to Avoid
+Mistakes to Avoid With Farm Equipment

 Using only E6013 for everything because it was the first rod you learned.
 E6013 lacks penetration on thick material and is weaker than E7014 or E7018 for structural repairs.
 Relying on bead appearance alone since a smooth bead with E6013 can have zero penetration into thick steel.
 Storing E7018 in the truck toolbox where it absorbs moisture, making it worse than useless.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.